Z-8Bit/Firefox/README.md

 # Firefox CSS
-_Just me forking other people's userChrome CSS and modifying it to my liking._
+_Just me forking other people's userChromeCSS and modifying it to my liking._

 ### 1. Modified Proton
 ![image](https://user-images.githubusercontent.com/72144072/136144170-929ab3a9-631a-4c26-9e27-e197731a3a79.png)